Gimbal

 SECONDARY = 2

-class mavsdk.gimbal.ControlStatus(control_mode, sysid_primary_control, compid_primary_control, sysid_secondary_control, compid_secondary_control)
+class mavsdk.gimbal.ControlStatus(gimbal_id, control_mode, sysid_primary_control, compid_primary_control, sysid_secondary_control, compid_secondary_control)

 Bases: object